goedel-gang/bash-utils/README.md

     ██ ██ ████ ██ ██████  ██    ██ ██████     ██    ███████ ██ ██  ██    ██    ██
     ██ ██  ██  ██ ██      ██    ██ ██   ██    ██    ██   ██ ██  ██ ██    ██
     ██ ██      ██ ██       ██████  ██   ██    ██    ██   ██ ██   ████    ██    ██

+This would look better if Github would just use a monospace font with normal vertical spacing.
+Oh well.

 This fork of apparix is not compatible with older Bashes, as it relies on you having sourced `bash-completion` (https://github.com/scop/bash-completion), which needs Bash 4.1+.